Call for Artists

 DONATIONS: The TAE has always been run by volunteers giving up considerable time to make the event run smoothly and hopefully raise as much funds as possible for the chosen charity.
 A lot of the money needed to put on the exhibition and pay for materials etc is raised through sponsorship and donations.

 If you would like to give a voluntary DONATION to the expenses of the TAE then please use the link below to send money via PayPal.
 (Please note: this money would NOT be transferred to the charity, but is for the expenses incurred by the TAE board in setting up the exhibition).

 FUNDING LEGITIMATE CHARITIES:

-By participating in Twitter Art Exhibit (in any city), you agree to our terms.
-This means any art submitted to this exhibition can be sold to raise money for our chosen charities, with 100% of proceeds from art sales going directly to the charity.
-In addition, your art could be featured in a video about the event, or included in a book, poster, reproduced postcard or other promotional material, which may be sold to help raise funds to help cover the organization’s operating costs.
+- By participating in Twitter Art Exhibit (in any country), you agree to our terms.
+This means any art submitted to this exhibition can be sold to raise money for our chosen charities, with 90% of proceeds from art sales going directly to the charity and 10% going to TAE organization to cover running and maintenance costs.
+In addition, your art could be featured commercially in a publication or printed materials, which may be sold to help raise funds to help cover the organization’s operating costs.

 If you do not agree with any of these terms, we respectfully ask you to refrain from participating in the event.